turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 npm init
 npm i express --save
 npm i mocha --save-dev
+npm i chai --save-dev
 ```

+FYI - running `npm init` builds our `package.json` file.
+What's `package.json`?

+A `package.json` file contains meta data about your app or module.
+Most importantly, it includes the list of dependencies to install from npm when running `npm install` .
+It's similar to a Gemfile in the Ruby world.

 We'll get a basic server running using some code I stole from [the Express documentation](http://expressjs.com/starter/hello-world.html) and modified slightly to fit my tastes.